* Dollar and Treasury yields higher as US inflation picks up

 SYDNEY, June 18 (Reuters) - The dollar held firm with higher Treasury yields on Wednesday after a surprisingly high reading for U.S. inflation threatened to give a hawkish tilt to the Federal Reserve’s policy outlook later in the session.

-The risk was more than enough to keep most Asian share markets on the defensive with MSCI’s broadest index of Asia-Pacific shares outside Japan off 0.2 percent.
+The risk was enough to keep Asian share markets on the defensive with MSCI’s broadest index of Asia-Pacific shares outside Japan off 0.16 percent.

-Japan’s Nikkei stood out with a rise of 0.93 percent as a softer yen helped offset disappointing trade numbers.
+Japan’s Nikkei was the only real mover adding 0.42 percent as a softer yen helped offset disappointing trade numbers.

 While economic growth has disappointed so far this year, signs of an acceleration in inflation could bring forward the day when the Fed might consider hiking rates.